Speak Up, Step Up, Advocate for Health

-When you have macular degeneration, you are a valuable resource not only to others with the same condition but for your doctor, as well.
+When you have macular degeneration (AMD or MD), you are a valuable resource not only to others with the same condition but to your doctor, as well.
 Never underestimate how important your feedback is.
 In many ways, you are the expert!
 Here’s what I’m talking about.

 A trip to the retinal specialist